 The Group reinsurance policy describes the governance of ceded risks.
-It sets out the roles and responsibilities of the departments involved in reinsurance activities of the Group and its subsidiaries, as well as specifying the decision-making bodies (i.e., mainly the Reinsurance Risk Committee).
+It sets out the roles and responsibilities of the departments involved in reinsurance activities, as well as specifying the decision-making bodies (mainly the Reinsurance Risk Committee).

 The Group reinsurance policy also establishes the framework for defining the reinsurance programme.
 The fundamental aim of the reinsurance programme is to ensure that EBIT does not fall below a certain level, even following the occurrence of adverse scenarios.
 The policy is reviewed and, if necessary, adjusted every year.